Glazzes/react-native-zoom-toolkit/docs/docs/guides/skia.md

           y={y}
           width={imageSize.width}
           height={imageSize.height}
+          {/*
-          // Center of transformation must match the center of the image origin={vec(centerX, centerY)}
+            Center of transformation must match the center of the image, by default the tranformation center is located at the top left corner of the image, x and y properties to be exact.
+          */}
+          origin={vec(centerX, centerY)}
         />
       </Canvas>